ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST include EDHOC\_Information in its POST request to the /token endpoint.
 The EDHOC\_Information MUST include the "session\_id" field.
 This POST request MUST omit the "req_cnf" parameter.
 An example of such a request is shown in {{token-request-update}}.

 The identifier "session\_id" is assigned by AS as discussed in {{token-series}}, and, together with other information such as audience (see {{Section 5.8.1 of RFC9200}}), can be used by AS to determine the token series to which the new requested access token has to be added.
 Therefore, the session\_id MUST identify the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS) associated with a still valid access token previously issued for C and RS by AS.

+Editor's note: When retrieving the access token it is required to consider the pair (session id, AUTH_CRED_C).
+Here it is stated that the session id identifies the pair (AUTH_CRED_C,AUTH_CRED_RS).
+Why then isn't the session id sufficient for retrieving the access token, considering it identifies AUTH_CRED_C?

 AS MUST verify that the received "session\_id" identifies a token series to which a still valid access token issued for C and RS belongs.
 If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of RFC9200}}.